Representation of PDE Systems with Delay and Stability Analysis using Convex Optimization -- Extended Version: INTRODUCTION

-where the operators $\{\mcl{T},\mcl{A}\}$ are Partial Integral operators.
+where the operators $\{\mcl{T},\mcl{A}\}$ are Partial Integral (PI) operators.
 In \cite{peet2021PIE_representation} and \cite{jagt2021PIEArxiv}, it was shown that the sets of 1D and 2D PI operators form *-algebras, meaning that the sum, composition, and adjoint of such PI operators is a PI operator as well.
-As such, Lyapunov functionals for a PIE can be readily parameterized by positive PI operators $\mcl{P}>0$.
-Moreover, since the PIE representation does not impose any BCs or continuity constraints on the fundamental state $\mbf{v}\in L_2$, stability can be verified by testing feasibility of a Linear PI Inequality (LPI),
+As such, parameterizing Lyapunov functionals $V(\mbf{v}(t))=\ip{\mcl{T}\mbf{v}(t)}{\mcl{P}\mcl{T}\mbf{v}(t)}$ by PI operators $\mcl{P}\succ 0$, the decay condition $\dot{V}\leq 0$ along solutions to the PIE can be enforced as a Linear PI Inequality (LPI)

-without having to account for BCs.
-Parameterizing positive PI operators $\mcl{P}\geq 0$ by positive matrices $P\geq0$, these operator inequalities can be enforced as LMIs, allowing problems of stability analysis, optimal control, and optimal estimation to be solved using convex optimization.
+Such LPIs constitute a specific class of linear operator inequalities (introduced for stability analysis of PDEs with delay in~\cite{fridman2009stabilityDPDE}), wherein the operator variable $\mcl{P}$ has the structure of a PI operator.
+Since the fundamental state $\mbf{v}(t)\in L_2$ in the PIE representation is not constrained by e.g. BCs, these LPI constraints need only be enforced on $L_{2}$.
+Parameterizing positive PI operators $\mcl{P}\succeq 0$ by positive matrices $P\succeq0$, then, LPIs can be readily tested as LMIs, allowing problems of stability analysis~\cite{peet2021PIE_representation}, optimal control~\cite{shivakumar2020PIE_duality}, and optimal estimation~\cite{wu2023PIE_estimation} to be solved using convex optimization.